15+ Top SAST Vendors in the US Guide (2025)

 • PR-based workflows are tight, but advanced policy control is limited

-• Pricing scales quickly and can push out early-stage teams
+• Pricing scales quickly and can push out some early-stage teams

 • Works great for JS/TS/Java ecosystems, some gaps for legacy or lower-level codebases